 - Gratuitous Japanese: Ancient Japan announcer shouts weapons' names with a very heavy japanese accent.
 Barry also tries to speak Japanese in some of his dialogue.Barry: Nenrei zonbi no ruuru.
 Watashi wa subete watashi no tomodachi ni itteoku!
 My Japanese kicks ass.

 - Noticing the Fourth Wall: Halfway through Brains' Lab, Professor Brains informs Barry that they are in a video game.
-Barry realises that he knew he "had what takes to be the best game action hero of all time".
+Barry realizes that he knew he "had what takes to be the best game action hero of all time".

-- One Steve Limit: Subverted, as there's two Barrys: One is our protagonist, and the other is the Big Bad himself, Professor Barry Brains.
+- One-Steve Limit: Subverted, as there's two Barrys: One is our protagonist, and the other is the Big Bad himself, Professor Barry Brains.